layton-skidmore/SoundCanvas/README.md

 **Report Concerns:** If you come across any content that violates our guidelines or seems inappropriate, please report it to the moderators for review.

 **Feedback and Support**
-We value your feedback and suggestions to make MusicAlbumHub better with each update.
-If you encounter any issues or have ideas for improvements, please reach out to our support team at support@musicalbumhub.com.
+We value your feedback and suggestions to make SoundCanvas better with each update.
+If you encounter any issues or have ideas for improvements, please reach out to our support team at _____.

 Let's embark on a musical journey together, sharing the beauty of albums that resonate with our hearts and souls!